vendia/blog/pages/industry-supply-chain-visibility.md

           - Report ESG metrics investors can trust
         wrapTheColumnInACard: false
     intro:
-      text: Automatically and cost-effectively see, move, and reconcile data from all tiers in your supply chain with Vendia Share.
-Our cloud-based distributed ledger technology brings trust, compliance, and ease into supply chain partner communication, collaboration, and verification.
+      text: Vendia Share's distributed ledger technology gives you a single, unified view of your end-to-end supply chain
-      title: Vendia Share for a an accurate, single, unified sub-tier view
+      title: Learn how to bring trust, compliance, and ease into supply chain partner communication, collaboration, and verification
   - type: Carousel
     slides:
       - text: "### Reduce the need for manual labor with automated data inputs and